moladzbel/mb_support_bot/README.md

 - `{BOT_NAME}_HELLO_MSG` - Optional.
 Your first message to a new user.
 - `{BOT_NAME}_DB_URL` - Optional.
 Database URL if you want to use something other than SQLite in `shared/`.
 - `{BOT_NAME}_DB_ENGINE` - Optional.
 Database library to use.
 Currently supported values are `memory` and `aiosqlite`.
-- `{BOT_NAME}_SAVE_MESSAGES_GSHEET_CRED_FILE` - Optional.
+- `{BOT_NAME}_SAVE_MESSAGES_GSHEETS_CRED_FILE` - Optional.
 Google Service Account credentials file.
 If set, all the income and outcome bot messages are being saved to Google Sheets.
 See the setup steps in "How To" below.
-- `{BOT_NAME}_SAVE_MESSAGES_GSHEET_FILENAME` - Optional.
+- `{BOT_NAME}_SAVE_MESSAGES_GSHEETS_FILENAME` - Optional.
 File name of a spreadsheet where to send all the messages.

 ## How To